reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 45 returns the `decision` (i.e. the `choice` and `quantity`) of the `Buyer`.

 That completes the `buyerInteract`.
-The output would look like:
+The output would look like this:

 ```reach
 List of products for sale: